Laboratories and Professors

 Professors:

-Prof. Sebastian Kozerke, Biomedical imaging
+Prof. Sebastian Kozerke, Cardiovascular Magnetic Resonance

-Prof. Morteza Aramesh, Single molecule and single cell biophysics
+Prof. Morteza Aramesh, Single-Molecule and Single-Cell Biophysics

-Prof. Klaas Prüssmann, Bioimaging
+Prof. Klaas Prüssmann, Magnetic Resonance Technology and Methods

-Prof. Daniel Razansky, Biomedical imaging
+Prof. Daniel Razansky, Functional and Molecular Imaging

-Prof. Marco Stampanoni, X-ray imaging and microscopy
+Prof. Marco Stampanoni, X-ray imaging

-Prof. Klaas Enno Stephan, Translational neuromodelling and computational psychiatry
+Prof. Klaas Enno Stephan, Translational Neuromodelling

-Prof. János Vörös, Biosensors and bioelectronics
+Prof. János Vörös, Biosensors and Bioelectronics Laboratory

-Tit.
-Prof. Tomaso Zambelli, Biosensors and bioelectronics
+Adj.
+Prof. Tomaso Zambelli, Biosensors and Bioelectronics

 JavaScript has been disabled in your browser